yias/socketStream/README.md

 A cros-platform C++ library and Python module for exchanging packets over a TCP/IP communication.
 The socketSteam class supports both client and server implementations on C++ and python.
 The packets follow the json structure, making them compatible with other languages too.
 The C++ library supports multi-client server, whilst the server of the python class services only one client.

-The C++ implementaion of md5 checksum is borrowed from zedwood in this link http://www.zedwood.com/article/cpp-md5-function
+The C++ implementaion of md5 checksum is borrowed from zedwood in this [link](http://www.zedwood.com/article/cpp-md5-function).

 ## Set-up
 1) Open a terminal or command prompt (on Windows) and navigate to your workspace.
 In your workspace folder, create a folder called "dependencies" to contain the cpp dependencies (if it doesn't already exist)